icst2021satool/probabilistic-coupling-experiment/README.md

 }
 ```

 5. `<Class name>`.**nodesub.json**.
 This file describes the DUAs subsumed whenever a method's node is covered.
-Every each identifier of a node is associated with a list of the subsumed DUAs.
+Every identifier of a node is associated with a list of the subsumed DUAs.
 Below we show the contents of Chart 1b `org.jfree.data.xy.YWithXInterval.nodesub.json`.
 ```
 {
 "Class" : "org.jfree.data.xy.YWithXInterval",